canonical/checkbox/docs/how-to/using.rst

 ``launcher`` command lets you customize checkbox experience.

-See :ref:`launcher-tutorial` for more details.
+See :ref:`launcher` for more details.

 .. note::
     ``launcher`` is implied when invoking checkbox-cli with a file as the only